Search Wisconsin State Records Online (Free)

 Vital records are considered public records in accordance with Wisconsin laws, including information such as marriage records, public divorce records, birth certificates, death certificates, and other documents.
 To give readers an idea of how prevalent divorce is within the state, the following image shows the percentages of the divorced population in each Wisconsin county.

-An image showing the divorce population (5-year estimates in 2021) of each Wisconsin county presented through a map.
+An image showing the divorce population (5-year estimates in 2021) of each Wisconsin county is presented through a map.

 Source: The Census Bureau